 If you have clicking knees due to arthritis, then your doctor may recommend physical therapy to help strengthen the knee joint.
 Osteoarthritis knee braces are designed to help with activity by moving strain from the unhealthy areas of the knee to the healthier areas of the knee, thus reducing knee pain and possibly helping with the knee clicking.
 In some cases, a physician may also suggest weight loss to minimize stress on the knee joint.
 Decreased stress on the joint may cause the knee clicking to go away.

-Remember, these are just the most common causes and treatments for clicking knees.
+Remember, these are just the most common causes for clicking knees.
 Be sure to consult your physician for the most accurate diagnosis and treatment for your situation.
 In many cases, knee clicking may be harmless and can simply be caused by extra air trapped in the knee joint or a momentary tracking issue as you walk.